petershin/liferay-learn/docs/dxp/latest/en/site-building/optimizing-sites/ab-testing/ab-testing.md

 * You create the A/B test in Liferay DXP.
 * The A/B test automatically synchronizes with Analytics Cloud.
 * You start or terminate the A/B test in Liferay DXP or Analytics Cloud.
-* Liferay DXP and Analytics Cloud show your test's status and the winning variant when the test finishes.
+* Liferay DXP and Analytics Cloud show your test's status and and the results of the variant.
-* You manage other aspects of your A/B test in Analytics Cloud (test history, statistics, variant comparison, etc.)
+* You manage other aspects of your A/B test in Analytics Cloud (test history, statistics, variant performance, etc.)

 For more information about working with A/B Testing in Analytics Cloud, [A/B Testing](https://learn.liferay.com/analytics-cloud/latest/en/optimization/a-b-testing.html).